 Dignity Grows began as a one-night initiative aimed at helping individuals in the Greater Hartford community who cannot afford monthly menstrual and hygiene products.
 The project quickly grew through word of mouth as organizations and agencies in the Hartford area learned about the mission of Dignity Grows.
 Dignity Totes have been delivered to an increasing number of Distribution Partners and neighbors through a variety of non-profit agencies.
 We have also delivered Dignity Totes to those who have experienced devastation from hurricanes in the Caribbean.

-In our first 27 months, we have distributed more than 17,000 Dignity Totes for those in need.
+Since 2020, we have distributed more than 20,000 Dignity Totes for those in need.

 “Thank you so much for donating the Dignity Totes to our pantry.
 You guys are sincerely improving lives of women who are in need.”